SirGoodenough/HA_Blueprints/Automations/Device_tracker_Monitor_and_Notifier.md

 This Blueprint monitors device_tracker entities that you choose & notifies you if they go offline.
 Then it gives you the opportunity to devise an action to deal with it.
 It started as a pfSense centered project but any device_tracker that has a state of home when it is running and something else when it is not available will work with this.

 ## 📑 Changelog

+* **2023-03-01**: Add Author Tag.
+Bump HA required Version to 2023-3-0
 * **2022-02-12**: Added 4 levels of optional delay to make this useful for firing restarts.
 * * Redid the Instruction file to new format.
 * * Added sample code 🔩 to turn this into an entity restart machine.